Truman Capote: Years following In Cold Blood

 Despite the assertion earlier in life that one "lost an IQ point for every year spent on the West Coast", he purchased a home in Palm Springs and began to indulge in a more aimless life and heavy drinking.
-This resulted in bitter quarreling with Dunphy, with whom he had shared a nonexclusive relationship since the 1950s.
+This resulted in bitter quarreling with Jack Dunphy, with whom he had shared a nonexclusive relationship since the 1950s.
 Their partnership changed form and continued as a nonsexual one, and they were separated during much of the 1970s.

 Capote never finished another novel after In Cold Blood.
 The dearth of new prose and other failures, including a rejected screenplay for Paramount Pictures's 1974 adaptation of The Great Gatsby, were counteracted by Capote's frequenting of the talk show circuit.
 In 1972, Capote accompanied The Rolling Stones on their first American tour since 1969 as a correspondent for Rolling Stone.
 He ultimately refused to write the article, so the magazine recouped its interests by publishing in April 1973 an interview of the author conducted by Andy Warhol.
 A collection of previously published essays and reportage, The Dogs Bark: Public People and Private Places, appeared later that year.

 In July 1973, Capote met John O'Shea, the middle-aged vice president of a Marine Midland Bank branch on Long Island, while visiting a New York bathhouse.
 The married father of three did not identify as homosexual or bisexual, perceiving his visits as being a "kind of masturbation".
 However, O'Shea found Capote's fortune alluring and harbored aspirations to become a professional writer.
-After consummating their relationship in Palm Springs, the two engaged in an ongoing war of jealousy and manipulation for the remainder of the decade.
-Longtime friends were appalled when O'Shea, who was officially employed as Capote's manager, attempted to take total control of the author's literary and business interests.
+After consummating their relationship in Palm Springs, the two engaged in a war of jealousy and manipulation for the remainder of the decade.
+Longtime friends were appalled when O'Shea, who was officially employed as Capote's manager, attempted to take control of the author's literary and business interests.